-On June 1, 1900, an uprising of Chinese nationalists began against Chinese Christians that came to be known as the Boxer Rebellion.
+St. Mitrophan Chinese Martyr of the Boxer Rebellion On June 1, 1900, an uprising of Chinese nationalists began against Chinese Christians that came to be known as the Boxer Rebellion.
 Many of the refuges from burned down Beijing mission buildings came to Mitrophan’s home, looking for safety.
 Many of these were former ill-wishers of Mitrophan, … Continue reading The story of Mitrophan, the Chinese Martyr

 Chinese christian boy praying - artist unknown